netidx/netidx-book/src/tools/subscriber.md

   - if the path you are writing to has a `|` in it, then you must escape it, e.g. `\|`.
 If it has a literal `\` in it, then you also must escape it e.g. `\\`.
+- call a netidx rpc
+  - `CALL|/path/to/the/rpc|arg=typ:val,...,arg=typ:val`
+  - commas in the val may be escaped with `\`
+  - args may be specified multiple times

 If the subscriber doesn't recognize a command it will print an error to stderr and continue reading commands.
 If stdin is closed subscriber